IBM/predict-opioid-prescribers/README.md

 ### 2. Create the notebook

+> Note: if you would prefer to skip these steps and just follow along by viewing the completed Notebook, simply:
+> * View the completed [notebook](https://dataplatform.ibm.com/analytics/notebooks/c32975c1-3994-42cc-8e2d-3f579ceebf63/view?access_token=cdb14a077ed4746b09b1dbaa05aee70133589f001dbb7582ba4e7fcfdd73a905) and its outputs, as is.
+> * While viewing the notebook, you can optionally download it to store for future use.
+> * When complete, continue this code pattern by jumping ahead to the [Analyze the data in Watson Analytics](https://github.com/IBM/visualize-food-insecurity/tree/visualize-food-insecurity#analyze-the-data-in-watson-analytics) section.

 First you must create a new Project:
 * From the [IBM Data Science Experience page](https://apsportal.ibm.com/analytics) either click the ``Get Started`` tab at the top or scroll down to ``Recently updated projects``.
 * Click on ``New project`` under ``Recently updated projects``.